Skip to main content

 Warning: Do not upload these files over HTTP, or you risk leaking the private key for your certificate.

-If the upload succeeds then you should receive an HTTP 200 response with a success message:
+If the upload succeeds, then you should receive an HTTP 200 response.

-Be aware that setting a new certificate will cause the web server in the Appliance to restart which can take around five seconds.
-During this period, requests will still be served, however the old certificate will be used.
+Be aware that setting a new certificate will reconfigure the Kubernetes ingress in the Appliance which can take around five seconds.
+During this period, requests will still be served, however, the old certificate will be used.
 Existing connections such as job uploads or WebSocket streams will not be interrupted.

 You can check the certificate on the Appliance by using the openssl tool: